Eugene Emeralds: History

-A new logo, based upon Sasquatch, was adopted by the Emeralds in 2012.
+A new logo, based on Sasquatch, was adopted by the Emeralds in 2012.
 Following the 2014 season, the Emeralds switched their major-league affiliation from the San Diego Padres to the Chicago Cubs, with a two-year deal through 2016.
 The player-development contract was extended through the 2018 season on June 14, 2016.

 In 2016, the Emeralds were awarded two "Golden Bobblehead" awards for their promotions with Children's Miracle Network and their honorary player that year, Hayden Kumle.

 The Emeralds won the NWL title in 2018 despite finishing in last place with a 31–45 record.
 The team, dubbed the "Bad News Ems", clinched a wild-card playoff spot with a 17-21 record in the second half, second behind Hillsboro, who had finished first in both halves, and swept Hillsboro and Spokane in the postseason.
-The team's .408 regular-season winning percentage was the worst ever for a NWL champion.
+The team's.408 regular-season winning percentage was the worst ever for a NWL champion.
 Following that season, the Emeralds were awarded the 53rd annual Larry MacPhail Award in recognition for their promotions.
 In 2019, the Emeralds unveiled their Monarcas de Eugene on-field identity as part of minor-league baseball's Copa de Diversion initiative.

 After the 2020 season was canceled during the COVID-19 pandemic, Eugene was invited to become the High-A affiliate of the San Francisco Giants.
 The Emeralds were assigned to the High-A West league with five other teams previously of the Northwest League.
 Eugene ended the 2021 season in first place with a 69–50 record.
 They then defeated the Spokane Indians, 3–1, to win the High-A West championship.
 In 2022, the High-A West was renamed as the Northwest League.

 The Emeralds began to seek a new stadium following the promotion to the High-A level and its longer season.
 Team officials met with Lane County officials to discuss the feasibility of constructing a new stadium at the Lane Events Center.
 On March 13, 2024, the Eugene City Council voted to place a $15 million bond measure on the ballot for the May 21 primary election.
 This would partially fund the stadium project's expected cost of more than $104 million.
 However, Lane County administrators had advised a reset in planning before committing to this project.
 City councilors had previously required this commitment and financial reports of the stadium's operations.
 The Lane Events Center master plan did not include the Emeralds' stadium because it was too large, requiring removal of the multiuse indoor arena, and would detract from fairground operations by hindering profitable events, with an expected annual loss of $200,000.